ChooChooAl/Mint-Wine/metacity-1/README.md

 Sample of the border appearance maximized.
-2 boxes indicate hitting it will unmaximize the windows making it smaller.
+2 boxes indicate hitting it will unmaximize the window making it smaller.

 ![](thumbnail.png)

 Sample of the border appearance unmaximized.
-Single box indicate hitting it will maximize the windows making it one large window.
+Single box indicates hitting it will maximize the window making it one large window.

 ![](thumbnail2.png)